 Reduce shedding by brushing your dog everyday.
 Soon-to-be-owners reading this?
 If you wont' have time for this, investigate breeds that don't shed – although bear in mind that these dogs still need regular grooming.
 Having your dog's nails trimmed regularly will minimise the damage they make to doors if they're scratchers, too.

-12. Bath your dog regularly
+12. Bathe your dog regularly

 Regularly bathing your dog will keep the shedding down somewhat, as can giving it a high quality diet.
 Make sure you rinse the dog well to remove all the dog shampoo (and don't use human products on them).